Why the business resists your capability-based workforce strategy

 Learn how the world’s largest enterprises are rebuilding work for the AI era.

-The future of work is skills-based.
+The future of work is capability-based.
 Or is it?
-Despite millions invested in defining jobs by title and skills, many organizations find their efforts fall flat.
+Despite millions invested in defining jobs by title and capabilities, many organizations find their efforts fall flat.
 The core issue: a disconnect between how workforce leaders and business leaders think about work.
-Workforce strategy talks in skills and roles.
+Workforce strategy talks in capabilities and roles.
 Business leaders focus on tasks, outcomes, and results.

 The missing piece: Work Context